-- Tags: coupons and discounts Cubic Zirconia Cubic Zirconia Jewelry CubicZirconia.com company news custom design your own and replica jewelry Earrings Engagement Engagement Rings gift ideas gold jewelry making Palladium pendants Platinum precious metals retail jeweler stores and stories ring sizes and sizing Rings Rose Gold round cut sterling silver White Gold Yellow Gold
+- Tags: ask the jeweler Bridal Sets coupons and discounts Cubic Zirconia Jewelry CubicZirconia.com company news & product announcements custom design your own and replica jewelry Earrings ecom jewelry competitor analysis & retail jeweler stories Engagement Rings gold jewelry repair and company services making jewelry Palladium pendants Platinum precious metals Rings Rose Gold sterling silver White Gold Yellow Gold

 Ring with Cubic Zirconia center stone plus real diamond accent/melee stones 0Customers hoping/expecting to replace an inexpensive but flawless and colorless 5A CubicZirconia.com CZ center stone with diamond at some point in the future commonly ask us if it is possible for us to make our jewelry with a only the largest stone being cubic zirconia while natural diamond accent stones (also known as 'side stones' or 'melee stones) are used in the remainder of the piece.
 Yes, this is possible.
 Here's the details.